Solar Panels vs Heat Pumps: Which Is Right for Your Home?

 Quick Answer

-Choose solar panels if you want the fastest payback (4-6 years vs 7-12 for heat pumps).
+Choose solar panels if you want the fastest payback (11-13 years vs 7-12 for heat pumps, but with longer-lasting savings).
 Choose a heat pump if you're replacing an oil/gas boiler and want to cut heating costs by 50-70%.
-The best option for most UK homes is both — solar panels benefit from 0% VAT and heat pumps qualify for the £7,500 Boiler Upgrade Scheme (BUS) grant.
+The best option for most UK homes is both, solar panels benefit from 0% VAT and heat pumps qualify for the £7,500 Boiler Upgrade Scheme (BUS) grant.

 How do solar panels and heat pumps compare?